bhartl/bio-feedback/README.md

 Further, we will also need feedback information about the quality of the session by the participants and their personal experiences.

 The handling of these different aspects of a bio-feedback sample is realized/united in the `biofb.session.sample` class.

+See also the [Measurement of Experiment - Section](#measurement-of-experiments) for a sketch of the experimental bio-data acquisition setup.

 #### The `biofb.hardware` sub-package